eduzuchetti/hackathon-infra/packages/frontend/README.md

 3. The built files will be in the `build` directory, ready for deployment to S3/CloudFront

 **Note:** Since the Auth0 configuration is baked into the build, you need a separate build for each environment.

+## CloudFront Error Page Configuration

+To configure CloudFront to serve custom error pages:

+1. Go to the AWS CloudFront console and select your distribution
+2. Navigate to the "Error Pages" tab
+3. Click "Create custom error response"
+4. Configure each error type:

+   For 403 errors:
+   - HTTP Error Code: 403
+   - Error Caching Minimum TTL: 60 seconds
+   - Customize Error Response: Yes
+   - Response Page Path: `/403.html`
+   - HTTP Response Code: 403

+   For 404 errors:
+   - HTTP Error Code: 404
+   - Error Caching Minimum TTL: 60 seconds
+   - Customize Error Response: Yes
+   - Response Page Path: `/404.html`
+   - HTTP Response Code: 404

+5. For 403 access denied errors, ensure your bucket policy and CloudFront origin access identity are properly configured
+6. Deploy the application with the `npm run build` command to include the error pages in the build output
+7. After updating the CloudFront configuration, wait for the distribution to deploy (Status: Deployed)

+These settings ensure that users will see the custom error pages whenever they encounter access denied (403) or page not found (404) errors.

 ## Custom Webpack Setup